hpkaulwar/stat2/README.md

 7. If you don't write any argument K = 10 will be taken by default
 - **Our assignment**
 - Write a command line tool in your favourite language to analyze the full log of a git repository and find out commits in which less than 10 lines changed among all the files.
 Show the working with possible use cases.
+We have made a tool named line by creating alias of the script.
+All the screenshots are included in the report.